 Most of these have both engineering and scientific aspects.
 Many of them you will hear about in this module.
-Others, that you will not study till later years are:
+Here are a few examples:

 Speech Processing

 As well as trying to understand human systems, there are also numerous real world applications: speech recognition for dictation systems and voice activated control; speech production for automated announcements and computer interfaces.